 Trade receivables are non-interest bearing and are generally on 30 to 60 days' terms.
 They are recognised at their original invoiced amounts which represent their fair values on initial recognition.

-Trade receivables denominated in foreign currencies as at reporting period are as follows:
+Trade receivables denominated in foreign currencies at the end of the reporting period are as follows:

 Group

+2020 20

-2019 \$'000 2018 \$'000
+\$'000 \$'000

-United States Dollar 1,413 255
+United States Dollar 89 1,413

 18. Other receivables and deposits